 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-During the FY 2018-19 the Non-Executive Directors of the Company had no pecuniaryrelationship or transactions with the Company other than sitting fees commission andreimbursement of expenses as applicable.
+During the FY 2020-21 the Non-executive Directors of the Company had no pecuniaryrelationship or transactions with the Company other than sitting fees remunerationpayable to non executive directors (subject to members' approval) and reimbursement ofexpenses as applicable.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-The details of Loans and Investments made during FY 2018-19 are given below:
+As per Section 186 the details of Loans Guarantees or Investments made during FY2020-21 are given below: